mivige/TotCloudApp/app_folders.md

    - **utils/**: Contains utility classes, such as a validation class and a backup class.
 3. **public/**: The web-accessible folder, containing the entry point (index.php) and static assets (CSS and JavaScript files).
 4. **tests/**: Contains the unit and integration tests for the application, organized by the same structure as the `app/` folder.
-5. **README.md**: A file that provides documentation for the project, including instructions for setup, deployment, and usage.

 This structure follows a common Model-View-Controller (MVC) pattern, with a clear separation of concerns between the different components of the application.
 The `app/` folder contains the core logic, while the `public/` folder houses the publicly accessible files.